-Telford will be covered by the national CSE review by Alexis Jay, who led the Rotherham inquiry.
+Telford will be covered by the national Child Sexual Exploitation review by Alexis Jay, who led the Rotherham inquiry.
 We welcome this review coming to Telford.

 We will welcome sharing what we have learned ourselves and from many other recent cases such as those in Blackburn, Bristol, Oxford and Newcastle.

 All agencies in the borough continue to work very closely together and we must leave no stone unturned - this remains our top priority.

 Our approach to Child Sexual Exploitation is now very different from 10 – 20 years ago.
 We have learned lots of lessons and made many changes to our practices, which we keep under constant review.